indrajithi/genquest/README.md

 ## How to improve this program.

-* This program only generate questions starting with 'What'.
-We can add rule for generating questions with starting with 'How', 'Where', 'When' etc.
+* This program generates questions starting with 'What'.
+We can add rule for generating questions containing 'How', 'Where', 'When', 'Which' etc.

 * We can use a dataset of text and questions along with machine learning to ask better questions.

-* Further we can create better semantic rules for creating long and complex questions.
+* Further, we can add complex semantic rules for creating long and complex questions.

+* We can use pre-tagged bag of words to improve part-of-speech tags.

 ## Reference